-There must be love in our hearts, genuine, authentic, God-given, Christ-centered, Spirit-produced love.
+Dr. Lawson: There should be a sense of urgency that we reach them with the gospel, because they are under judgment, but they have not yet entered into the far greater judgment.
+While there is time and while there is opportunity, we must plead with them to be saved.
+There must be love in our hearts.
+Genuine, authentic, God-given, Christ-centered, Spirit-produced love.
 Not adding to condemnation – vengeance belongs to God – we are to reach out in love.
 The most loving thing that we can possibly do is share the gospel with people who are entangled in this.

 Audience: About that illustration of God delivering them over – what you are saying in the translation of that word is not only letting them flow with the current, but pushing them off.
 As you encounter people that are living a lifestyle like that, it gives us a little foundation to say, "Look, you are really not choosing that.
 The Lord is pushing.
 The Lord is letting you do that.
 He is even paving the way for you to do it because you have rejected Him."

-I cannot get this out of my head and out of my heart, so I am going to teach verses 1 through 17 in Portugal working through a Portuguese translator.
+I am loving this study and what it is doing in my own heart.
+My own heart greatly needs these truths.
 These truths are being deeply embedded in my heart and soul, and I pray that they are being deeply embedded in your heart and soul.
 That you will be more Christ-like and more godly as a result of this.
 Thank you so much for all your feedback and the way you support this.
 Let's pray.

+Father in heaven, thank You for this time this morning.
+There is a sense of reverence and awe in our hearts as we have looked at these verses.
+There is no glee in our hearts and there is no apathy.
+We are moved by what we see here, and we are humbled and affected by what we see here.
 We praise You that You have chosen us for Yourself.
 That You have pulled us out of the cesspool of this world, that we would be pursuing holiness this day.
 It is so counterintuitive to what we see here, and we know it is only a work of Your grace that You have done within us.
 So we come this day asking that You give us further instruction, even as we meditate on these verses throughout the day and the week.
 Thank you for these men.
 In Christ's name, amen.